Client Service Commitment

 - Protect your privacy and ensure appropriate confidentiality

 - Treat you fairly, respectfully and without discrimination

 - Keep you informed about the work being done and advise when it is completed

 The fees that will be assessed and charged to you are provided in our terms of engagement letter.
-Our standard terms of engagement sets out when fees are required to be paid by and the means by which payment may be arranged.
-In determining any fee, any one or more of the following factors may be taken into account:
+Our standard terms of engagement set out when fees are required to be paid by and the means by which payment may be arranged.
+In determining any fee, any one or more of the following factors may, but are not required to, be taken into account:

 - The time and labour expended